ahmedhammad97/Clean-Code-Do-And-Dont/README.md

 - Design small classes
 - Use single responsibility per class
 - Never allow base classes to depend on their derivatives
+- Isolate code entities from each other by limiting what each knows about the others

 <br />